nezticle/RaspberryPi-BuildRoot/README.md

 Enter the BuildRoot directory and generate a Makefile for your SDK:
 `cd BuildRoot`
 `make raspberrypi_defconfig O=$BSQUASK_DIR`
 You may be missing some build dependancies (flex, bison, etc...) but you will be warned about what packages you need to install if this is the case.
+If you are using ubuntu the following command should install all needed dependancies:
+`sudo apt-get install flex bison texinfo mercurial git-core`

 Change to your SDK directory and and start the build (this can take a few hours the first time).
 `cd $BSQUASK_DIR`